MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

    - **Virtual network**: The same network as the virtual machines.
    - **Subnet**: The subnet as the virtual machines.
    - **IP address assignment**: Static.
    - **IP address**: Use an available address from subnet. **Use this address for your availability group listener**.
-Note that this is different from your cluster IP address.
+Notice this is different from your cluster IP address.
    - **Availability zone**: Optionally choose and availability zone to deploy your IP to.

    The following image shows the **Add frontend IP Configuration** UI: